robinsillem/SecurityTraining/README.md

 Course structure
 -----

 This is a self-training course on web application (including mobile) security, designed for use at Scott Logic.
-It's organised around the concept of specific attacks, presenting each attack as a single short module, so you can dip in and out, learning in bite-sized chunks.
+It's organised around the concept of quite specific attacks, presenting each attack as a single short module, so you can dip in and out, learning in bite-sized chunks.

 The target audience for this course is:
 * Testers